-- can be metabolized by the human body into harmless substances; - is compatible with the protein or peptide; - keeps the structure of the protein intact; - · protects the therapeutic agent during transit and delivery; and - has the required release properties once delivered.
+- can be metabolized by the human body into harmless substances; - is compatible with the protein or peptide; - keeps the structure of the protein intact; - protects the therapeutic agent during transit and delivery; and - has the required release properties once delivered.

-Responding to these scientific challenges and to what we believe is a significant market opportunity, we have developed Medusa®, a delivery system designed to deliver proteins and peptides in a controlled manner without denaturation.
-Our approach utilizes a novel nano-particulate system, combined with a customized polyaminoacid biopolymer, that meets the above conditions.
+Responding to these scientific challenges and to what we believe is a significant market opportunity, we have developed Medusa, a delivery system designed to deliver proteins and peptides in a controlled manner without denaturation.
+Our approach utilizes a novel nano-particulate system, combined with a polyaminoacid biopolymer, that meets the above conditions.
 We have developed a protein-like polyaminoacid composed of only one or two different amino acids.
-We tailor this polyaminoacid polymer to form nano-scaled particles spontaneously in water that entrap proteins without the use of solvents or any surfactants.
+We have tailored this polyaminoacid polymer to form nano-scaled particles spontaneously in water that entrap proteins without the use of solvents or any surfactants.
 This 'self-assembly' process is critical in avoiding the denaturing of the proteins.
-We have shown in animal studies that our polyaminoacid polymer is neither immunogenic nor reactogenic.
-Further testing is necessary in each application of Medusa® to a drug, including Basulin®, to demonstrate that each product does not post a potential risk for human subjects.
+The "ubiquitous" polymer is potentially applicable across substantially all therapeutic proteins and peptides.
+One advantage of this approach is that we do not anticipate the necessity to conduct individual toxicity and carcinogenicity tests for each product that we develop using the technology.
+That is because the bond created in the self-assembly process is a physical bond and not a chemical one.
+We have shown in animal studies that this polyaminoacid polymer is neither immunogenic nor reactogenic.
+Nevertheless, further testing is necessary in each application of Medusa to a drug, including Basulin, to demonstrate that each product does not pose a potential risk for human subjects.

-Basulin®: Long-acting Basal Insulin Formulation
+1. Basulin®: Long-acting Basal Insulin Formulation

-Our first application of our proprietary Medusa® technology is a depot delivery formulation of insulin targeted to meet the long-acting, 'basal' insulin requirements of diabetic patients.
+Our first application of our proprietary Medusa technology is a depot delivery formulation of insulin targeted to meet the long-acting, 'basal' insulin requirements of diabetic patients.